Frippertronics with Red Panda Tensor.

 - Unplug and enjoy.

-This will give you about 10 repeats before the delay is gone.
-If you want fewer repeats: drag the Loop Decay slider slightly right, more repeats: drag it slightly left.
+This will give you a high feedback delay with about 10 repeats before the sound is gone.
+If you want fewer repeats—in the Web Editor: drag the Loop Decay slider slightly right, more repeats: drag it slightly left.
 Changes to the Tensor parameters are happening live when connected.
 So if you start recording via the directions below you can audibly adjust the fade level to your taste on our computer live.

 How to use Frippertronics on the Tensor.